GENE2HUB/FullStackFinalProjectInPython/README.md

 ***

 ### _Known Issues:_
->Mobile application testing:
+### _1.Mobile application testing:_
-The mortgage calculator app was initially tested exclusively on Android devices due to the need for an Apple developer license to distribute on iOS.
+>The mortgage calculator app was initially tested exclusively on Android devices due to the need for an Apple developer license to distribute on iOS.
 However, to test the app on an iPhone within our existing infrastructure, simply acquire an Apple developer license and provide the device's unique identifier (UUID).
 No modifications to the app's code are required.
+### _2. conflicts between AUT (_Application Under Test_):_
+>Sometimes can be conflicts with some dependencies the applications are using same ports for example Mobile application and Desktop application the same port 4723.
+Hence, the port Mobile application use was changed to 4724 to solve the dependency.